alukosdev/ccsp/standards/pci-dss.md

 This page is currently queued for revision.
 !!!

-# PCI DSS*

-> Payment Card Industry Data Security Standards
+# Payment Card Industry Data Security Standard

 ## Acronyms, Abbreviations, and Initialisms